PouriaSayyad/Dynamic-EON-Simulator/README.md

 # Dynamic-EON-Simulator

 This is a tool developed in OMNET++ for simulation of dynamic behaviour of Elastic Optical Networks.
 This code is released under Apache 2.0 copyright agreement.
+If you want to use/customize this tool and generate results for publications, it is needed to cite the tool on references and acknowledge it on the acknowledgement section.

 Copyright [2017] [Pouria Sayyad Khodashenas]